 InfoQ did an interview with Ignace and Yves Hanoulle about their book "The Leadership Game", leadership styles, pair training and observing and giving feedback.

 Robert Pankowecki is writing Developers Oriented Project Management, a book which aims to help professionals to improve project management practices and move towards more flat organizations.

-The book Programming for Kids contains many examples that kids in the age from 9-14 can use to learn the basics of programming, using the programming language Ruby.
-It also shows them how they can use the command line on a Mac computer.
-Parents can sit beside their kids and follow along.
-InfoQ did an interview with the author Peter Armstrong about how kids learn computer programming.
+The book Programming for Kids contains many examples that kids in the age from 9-14 can use to learn the basics of programming with Ruby.
+InfoQ did an interview with the author Peter Armstrong.

 The Lean Mindset by Mary and Tom Poppendieck is a collection of research results and case studies from companies applying lean in product development and delivery.

 The book change artistry is a collection of essays from Esther Derby, Don Gray, Johanna Rothman and Gerald M. Weinberg.
 It supports professionals in developing their organizational change skills.

 The essence of software engineering introduces the Software Engineering Method and Theory (SEMAT) initiative which self-organizing teams can use to adopt agile and lean software development practices.
 1